-Yesterday I gave a presentation to the Riverside County Bar Association on the topic of ethics in attorney advertising, and one of my favorite topics to talk about is responding to negative reviews.
+I recently gave a presentation to the Riverside County Bar Association on the topic of ethics in attorney advertising, and one of my favorite topics to talk about is about how lawyers should and shouldn’t respond to online negative reviews.
 If you’ve arrived at this article you’ve probably just received a negative review on Yelp, Google, Avvo or another platform and you probably don’t know what to do, and how far to go in your response.
-As an online marketer I can tell you that this is a critical element of your online universe, if you don’t pay attention to reviews not only are you missing out on a marketing opportunity, it is detrimental to your brand (yes, you have a brand).
+As an online marketer who only works with lawyers I can tell you that online reviews are a critical element of your online universe, if you don’t pay attention to reviews not only are you missing out on a marketing opportunity, it is detrimental to your brand (yes, you have a brand).

 Also, if you didn’t already notice, your Google My Business (Maps) listing pulls in reviews from places like Lawyers.com, Avvo, Facebook and other platforms right into your profile automatically.
 This is because Google knows the power and influence of reviews, and wants to make seeing them convenient for your potential clients.

 All of this means that if you were putting off paying attention to online reviews, it’s time to start.

 What are the Ethical Opinions About Lawyers Responding to Negative Reviews?

 The most cited published opinions about responding to negative online attorney reviews come from LACBA Opinion 525, and San Francisco Bar Opinion 2014-1, and ABA Opinion 496 which give some guidance and clarity on how to ethically respond to a negative online review.
 In a nutshell, LACBA and SF Bar opinions say that you can respond appropriately while the ABA recommends silence.

 LACBA and SF Bar Opinions mostly agree on the following: